prasanth1712/eiq-er-ce/README.md

-# EclecticIQ Endpoint Security Platform (ER) - Community Edition
+# EclecticIQ Endpoint Response (ER) - Community Edition
 EclecticIQ ER leverages the [Osquery](https://osquery.io/) tool, with [EclecticIQ Extension](https://github.com/EclecticIQ/osq-ext-bin) to provide endpoint visibility and monitoring at scale.
-To get the details of the architecture of the full platform, please read the [platform docs](https://github.com/eclecticiq/eiq-er-docs).
+To get the details of the architecture of the full platform, please read the [platform docs](https://github.com/EclecticIQ/eiq-er-docs).
 This repository provides the community release of the platform which focuses on the Osquery based agent management to provide visbility into endpoint activities, query configuration management, a live query interface and alerting capabilities based on security critical events.

 ## Prerequisites
 - git client software